voschezang/coding-handbook/goals-planning-strategy.md

 Format for a pitch:

 1. Start with the **main** goal.
 2. Add the **path** to reach it.
+The steps can represent e.g. initiatives or full releases.
 Cover the earlier steps in detail.
-Leave later steps abstract.
+Leave later steps abstract if possible.
 3. Emphasize the flexibility of the plan by highlighting secondary **options**.
 Show optional paths that could be taken in case of changes to the environment.

+In case of technology-based projects this can be complemented with suggestions for **prototypes**.

 ![roadmap-path](img/roadmap-path.png)